Bay & Bow Windows

 GRID OPTIONS

-Imagine the morning sunlight gently entering a room as it casts a delightful mosaic of light and shadows reflecting on the wall—a reflection of the grid design you’ve chosen for your windows.
+Imagine the morning sunlight gently entering a room as it casts a delightful mosaic of light and shadows reflecting on the wall—a reflection of the grid design you’ve chosen for your bay windows.

 Image